Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a spike-like cluster to 8 inches long.
-Individual flowers are about ½ inch long, tubular with 5 rounded lobes and 5 orange-tipped stamens.
+[photo of flowers] 1 to a few stalked flowers on short branches at the top of the plant, the cluster up to 8 inches long.
+Individual flowers are about ½ inch long, tubular with 5 rounded lobes and 5 orange-tipped stamens, and short glandular hairy on the outer surface.
 Flower color is green, but becomes brownish or reddish in sunnier locations.
 The 2 upper lobes are longest and tend to drape over the stamens that poke out the end of the tube.

-[photo of leaves] A rosette of basal leaves surrounds the main stems.
-Leaves average 3 inches long and 2½ inches wide, are somewhat round in shape, with 5 to 9 shallow lobes, coarse sharp teeth, wavy edges, and a long hairy stem.
-Color is grayish-green, and there are short hairs along the major veins on the underside of the leaf.
-The main stem is also covered in short hairs.
-One plant can have several stems.
+[photo of leaves] A rosette of basal leaves surrounds the flowering stems.
+Leaves average 3 inches long and 2½ inches wide, round to broadly heart-shaped in outline, with 5 to 9 shallow lobes, coarse sharp teeth, wavy edges, and a long hairy stalk.
+Surfaces are densely glandular hairy, especially along veins on the underside.
+Flowering stems are multiple from the base, unbranched, and densely covered in long, glandular hairs.

 • Shop for native seeds and plants at PrairieMoon.com!